How to clean your horse’s sport boots.

-Now it really comes down to the materials.
-Leather boots will likely need a super soft brushing or wiping, and maybe even some conditioning so the leather doesn’t crack over time.
-Some soft sided boots are leather, and some hard sided boots are leather.
-No washers or dryers for leather!
+- Leather boots will likely need a super soft brushing or wiping, and maybe even some conditioning so the leather doesn’t crack over time.

-For some mystery materials, you can wash and dry the snot out of them with no issues.
-But these were synthetic fleece with an almost rubbery nylon outside that took all sorts of abuse.
-Also this was a decade ago, now the fabrics and materials are quite high tech.
+- For some mystery materials, you can wash and dry the snot out of them with no issues.
+But these were synthetic fleece with almost rubbery nylon outside that took all sorts of abuse.
+Also, this was a decade ago, now the fabrics and materials are quite high-tech.

-As for tossing things into the dryer, it’s a resounding no in most cases.
+- As for tossing things into the dryer, it’s a resounding NO in most cases.
 Drip dry in the shade!
 Some people use a fence, others use a line.
-Some stash on a trunk.
-You get to pick!